MibahM/SimpleShellUNIX/README.md

 # SimpleShellUNIX

+This project is coded in C to be run in a UNIX/Linux system.

+Use this line to compile:

+  gcc sish.c –o sish -Wall -Werror -std=gnu99

+There should be no warnings or errors.

 The goal of this project is to get a deeper grasp on UNIX and shells using forks, piping, and custom built-in functions that function similarly to Bash commands.

 This project involves implementing a basic command line interpreter or shell called "sish" that operates similarly to the Linux bash shell.
 The shell creates child processes to execute commands entered by the user and displays a prompt for further input upon completion.